sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/deleting-resources.md

 python sdk.go
 ```

-The deletionStatus is returned by the SDK with a value of 204.
+The SDK returns the `deletionStatus` with a value of 204.

 ```python
 The response of GovernanceGroupsApi->patch_workgroup: